 RaptorX is a protein structure prediction server developed by Xu group, excelling at predicting 3D structures for protein sequences without close homologs in the Protein Data Bank (PDB).
-Given an input sequence, RaptorX predicts its secondary and tertiary structures as well as solvent accessibility and disordered regions.
-RaptorX also assigns the following confidence scores to indicate the quality of a predicted 3D model: P-value for the relative global quality, GDT (global distance test) and uGDT (un-normalized GDT) for the absolute global quality, and RMSD for the absolute local quality of each residue in the model.
-RaptorX-Binding is a web server that predicts the binding sites of a protein sequence, based upon the predicted 3D model by RaptorX.
+Given an input sequence, RaptorX predicts its secondary and tertiary structures, contacts, solvent accessibility, disordered regions and binding sites.
+RaptorX also assigns some confidence scores to indicate the quality of a predicted 3D model: P-value for the relative global quality, GDT (global distance test) and uGDT (un-normalized GDT) for the absolute global quality, and modeling error at each residue.

 RaptorX performance in CASP9